chocolateboy/get-wild/README.md

 value(s) found in the object at the specified path, or the default value (which is undefined by default) if the path doesn't exist or the value is undefined.
-The path can be supplied as a dotted expression (string), symbol or number, or an array of steps (strings, symbols or numbers).
+The path can be supplied as a dotted expression (string), symbol or number, or an array of strings, symbols or numbers.

 The [syntax](#path-syntax) for dotted path expressions mostly matches that of regular JavaScript path expressions, with a few additions.